ed2c/1cho_ins_preparation_r/README.md

     -   Year of study (Student in programme)
     -   Drop-out first year before 1 February
     -   Number of enrollments at institution in given year (dubbele studie)
-    -   High school tracks (VWO-profielen)
+    -   High school tracks (so called "profielen")
     -   Gap years (Tussenjaren)
     -   Inflow (Aansluiting)

-2. Raw data from the 1CijferHO 'EOI-Cohort' file, a file derived from the original 1CijferHO institution file, is also used.
-It contains definitiona about degrees and dropout.
-These are also transformed to categorical variables with easy to interpret values.
-In addition a few derived variables are added.

-3. Thirdly, it is enriched with programme data from CROHO.
-This is used to ensure correct integration of the enrollments with the cohort data.
-In addition, CROHO provides the number of EC of a programme and thus the nominal duration.
+2. Thereafter, it is enriched with programme data from CROHO.
+CROHO provides the number of EC of a programme and thus the nominal duration.
 This used to created derived statistics about students' progress.

+3. Consequently, the data is enriched with characteristics regarding 'nominal' success and drop-out.

+These variables are made to provide easily insights into the (independent) characteristics of the students (aaansluiting, tussenjaar, profielen, dubbele studie).
+In turn, these variables help to explain the second group of variables that is made: the target variables around drop-out and study success.

 ## Secondary goals